diogolpires/diogolpires.github.io/talks.md

 ## Other

-*   [Upcoming] 10.06.2024 Evolutionary models of cooperative behaviour: from simple to complex interactions\
+*   10.06.2024 Evolutionary models of cooperative behaviour: from simple to complex interactions\
     [LSE Seminar on Combinatorics, Games and Optimisation.](https://www.lse.ac.uk/Mathematics/Events-and-Seminars/Seminar-and-PhD-Seminar-on-Combinatorics-Games-and-Optimisation) London, UK.

 *  05.04.2022 The co-evolution of multiplayer cooperation and movement on networks of mobile agents\